DeepSeaDogs/AllstarOS/Checklist.md

   - Need 6 PWM pins
 - :bulb: Timezone
   - Should Pi and PC be set to timezone of competition location
-- ⬜ How does PC display status from Pi?
+- :question: How does PC display status from Pi?
   - Browser/Python/VNC?
-- ⬜ What status data is needed on the PC?
+- :question: What status data is needed on the PC?

 # Emoji Codes
 | Emoji | Code                     | Meaning |